Performance report (Discover)

 • Optionally compare data groups: for example, you can compare impressions from Brazil and China.

-• Change the date range, if you want something different from the default value of the last three months.
+• Optionally change the date range, if you want something different from the default value of the last three months.
 To change the date range, click the Date filter at the top of the report.
+When you choose the 24-hour view, the graph’s data points represent hours and include preliminary data.

 Exporting report data